 Can You Give Me An Example?

 Sure!
-Let’s say you are borrowing $1,000 for two weeks.
+Let’s say you borrow $1,000 for two weeks.
 Two weeks is the average loan term on payday loans in the United States.

 So, you automatically owe back what you borrowed: $1,000.